 Accessing the AI Assistant

 To launch the AI Assistant, open any lesson in the Editor.
-At the bottom of your screen, you’ll see a toolbar with several options.
-Click Assistant to open the prompt bar.
+At the bottom of your screen, you’ll see the AI input bar.
+Click anywhere in the bar to expand the full chat history panel.

-Once clicked, a prompt dialog will appear.
 This is where you can type in instructions, questions, or tasks you'd like the AI to handle.
-You’ll also see preset options like:
+Alongside text input, the Assistant provides several powerful tools right in the prompt bar:

 1. Editing Existing Content